 Getting Around London

-The best way to get around London is the rapid-transit London Underground, labeled the "Tube."
-You can even take the Tube from London Heathrow Airport (LHR) – one of the world's busiest airports – into the city center.
+The best way to get around London is the rapid-transit London Underground, or what locals call "the Tube."
+You can even take the Tube from Heathrow Airport (LHR) – one of the world's busiest airports – into the city center.
 This widespread and efficient system stretches throughout London and beyond, and it is relatively easy to navigate.
 Buying an Oyster card will further simplify your travel since it can be used on the Underground system, as well as on city buses and other forms of transportation.
 Visitors should also bring a comfortable pair of walking shoes since meandering is the most atmospheric way to traverse the city.

 The London Underground, otherwise known as "the Tube," is simple to use and has extensive routes throughout the city and into neighboring counties.
 Tickets and rechargeable Oyster cards can be purchased at stations; we recommend the pay-as-you-go Oyster card, which will allow you to travel throughout the Underground's nine zones (though the great majority of tourist attractions are clustered in the first and second zones).
 Even if you don't plan on using the Tube throughout your entire stay, purchasing an Oyster card (versus a single-fare ticket) will always be cheaper.
 Plus, a Visitor Oyster card will allow you to take unlimited trips in Zone 1 and Zone 2, and you won't be charged more than 6.60 pounds (or about $9.30).
 A Day Travelcard will cost you almost double at 12.30 pounds (or about $17.30).
 Remember to touch your Oyster card to the yellow readers as you enter the Tube station and as you exit.